pedro-cf/Docker-Log-Watcher/README.md

 Open a web browser and navigate to `http://localhost:5000/`.
 You will see a web page with a drop-down list of the containers running on your machine.
 Select a container to view its logs.

-The logs are displayed in a scrolling text area, with the most recent logs at the top.
+The logs are displayed in a scrolling text area, with the most recent logs at the bottom.
 The logs are refreshed every second to show the latest changes.

-You can also filter the logs by text by entering a search term in the "Filter" text input.
+You filter the logs by text by entering a search term in the "Filter" text input.
 The logs will be updated to show only the lines that match the search term.

+You can export logs to text by pressing the "Export Logs" button.

 ## Requirements